NoelleStern/GameBricked/README.md

 }
 ```

 For rendering you also need to keep a few more things in mind.
-GameBoy doesn't actually have a framebuffer you would expect if you're familiar with modern graphics rendering process.
+Game Boy doesn't actually have a framebuffer you would expect if you're familiar with modern graphics rendering process.
 The first Nintendo console to utilize a framebuffer would be [Nintendo 64](https://www.youtube.com/watch?v=pFlcqWQVVuU) and that one came out full 7 years later.<br>
 Instead it uses a combination of a tile set and a tile map. `Tile` is a single tiny <kbd>8x8</kbd> pixels image.
-GameBoy heavily relies on those little fellas to draw graphics. `Tile set` is a memory location that stores all of the different tiles a game uses at the moment.
+Game Boy heavily relies on those little fellas to draw graphics. `Tile set` is a memory location that stores all of the different tiles a game uses at the moment.
 And `tile map` is a memory location filled with IDs of tiles in the tile set arranged in a way we'd want to see them on screen.

 For boot rom we only need to care about drawing the `Background tile map 0`.
-GameBoy looks at the respective location in the memory and gets a tile ID.
+Game Boy looks at the respective location in the memory and gets a tile ID.
 Then, according to that ID, it gets the correct tile from the tile set and draws it.<br>
 And lastly, `SCY` value at `0xFF42` and `SCX` value at `0xFF43` are used for vertical and horizontal scrolling respectfully.
 Boot rom writes to `0xFF42` to control vertical scrolling.<br>
 Fun fact: heavy utilization of tiles will prevail in Nintendo handhelds up Nintendo DS!